milanaryal/milanaryal.github.io/src/_posts/2019-08-05-a-list-of-the-best-sites-to-download-ebooks-for-free.md

 How to use TOR?

 1. Tor is free to use.
-Simply [download and install the browser](http://torproject.org/download){:rel="noopener noreferrer nofollow" data-proofer-ignore="true"}, which is a modified version of Firefox available for Windows, Mac OS X, and Linux.
+Simply [download and install the browser](http://torproject.org/download){:rel="noopener noreferrer nofollow" data-proofer-ignore="true"}, which is a modified version of Firefox available for Windows, macOS, Linux, and Android.
 2. Open an URL <http://bookszlibb74ugqojhzhg2a63w5i2atv5bqarulgczawnbmsb6s6qead.onion/>{:rel="noopener noreferrer nofollow" data-proofer-ignore="true"} in the TOR browser.
 3. Enjoy!